 The real question is which would be more appropriate for your tour.

-Big mountains and/or off-road touring in the short term?
-You might benefit from the increased control and power of disc brakes.
+Tackling lots of big mountains and/or dirt-road bikepacking in the short term?
+You might well benefit from the increased control and power of disc brakes.

-Long-haul bicycle travel all over the globe?
+Riding round the world for the next few years?
 Your priorities are likely to be better served by the simplicity, durability, ease of adjustment and the availability of spares that come with V‑brakes.

 Next in the Touring Bike FAQ series: Derailleurs or Internal Hub Gears (Rohloff)?